- Everyone Wanting To Buy Suggests The Bear Still Prowls

 S&P 500 Tear Sheet

-Note: The technical gauge bounced from the lowest level since both the “Dot.com” and “Financial Crisis.”
+Note: The technical gauge is now at the lowest level since both the “Dot.com” and “Financial Crisis.”
 However, note the gauge bottoms BEFORE the market bottoms.
 In 2002, lows were retested.
-In 2008, there was an additional 22% decline in early 2009.
+In 2008, there was an additional 22% decline into early 2009.

 ETF Model Relative Performance Analysis